 On the same machine, you have to connect all users as Robots to Orchestrator, all with the same Machine Name and Key.

-If you register a new Robot to Orchestrator on a machine that is running the UiPath Robot service, you do not have to restart the service.
-It is recommended to wait at most 30 seconds for the heartbeat to be submitted.
+If you register a new Robot to Orchestrator on a machine that is running the UiPath Robot service, you have to restart the service.

 To set up High-Density Robots on a Windows Server machine, please see the Setting Up Windows Server for High-Density Robots chapter.